Child Support Enforcement

 - Refuses to pay child support for over one year

 Ignoring a child support obligation is the wrong thing for a payer parent to do.
 Ignoring it will only make the problem bigger.
 If a person loses his/her job, has a reduction of income, or any other significant change of circumstance advice should be sought from an experienced New Jersey family lawyer.
-Call Peter Van Aulen today for a free initial consultation.
+Call Peter Van Aulen today for a initial consultation.